fwcd/swift-binary-coder/README.md

 # Binary Coder for Swift

-A simple `Encoder` and `Decoder` that serializes Swift structures to a flat, untagged binary representation.
+A simple `Encoder` and `Decoder` that serializes `Codable` Swift types to a flat, untagged binary representation.
 Note that this usually requires the structures to have a fixed size.

 ## Example